Find out more

-Some providers will offer windscreen cover as standard, others may present it as an optional extra for an additional fee, while some policies won’t offer it at all.
+Some providers will offer it as standard on comprehensive policies, others may present it as an optional extra for an additional fee, while some won’t offer it at all.

 Graeme Trudgill, executive director of the British Insurance Brokers Association says, “Bear in mind that windscreens are a serious item.
-They’re part of the structure and the strength of the car and you'd be surprised at how expensive they are.
+They’re part of the structure and the strength of the car and you'd be surprised at how expensive they are."

 “They can cost over £1,000 so it’s very important you check if you’re covered and what the excess is.”